Table of Contents

 - Add up the scores in each column.
 A higher score indicates that you should go with that decision.

 Now, what if the result doesn’t seem appropriate?
 In this case, take time to identify any factors you may have not initially considered.
-This exercise should help you gain more clarity, enabling you to make a better decision.
+This exercise should help you gain more clarity, enabling you to make a better decisions.

 3) Consider an open discussion with your current employer